< />

 Are Foreclosures Increasing in 2026?
 Here’s What the Data Says…

-You’ve probably seen the headlines saying foreclosures are rising, and for a lot of people, that immediately brings back memories of 2008.
+You’ve probably seen the headlines saying foreclosures are rising and here in Lubbock and across West Texas, those headlines have left many homeowners wondering if today's market is starting to resemble 2008.
+The data tells a much different story.
 That reaction makes sense.
 The housing crash left a lasting impression, and nobody wants to see the market go through something like that again.
 But the reality is, today’s market looks very different from what it did back then — and the numbers help show why.

 Foreclosures Are Increasing, But They’re Still Low Historically